German/Nazi occupation II World War II

 On 31 October 1944, the boat "Centība" left the Kurzeme coast.
 The departure of this boat was reconstructed by Valentīne Lasmane, the Convener of the Latvian Central Council, from the recollections of several fellow passengers

-The story of 19-year-old Rice Ahmedeyev about the reconnaissance battle on February 14, 1945 near Priekule
+The story of 19-year-old Raisa Ahmedeyev about the reconnaissance battle on February 14, 1945 near Priekule

 Bashkir-born Red Army soldier Rais Ahmadeev's (19 years old) account of the Soviet army's preparations for the attack on Priekule and the reconnaissance battle in Piekule on 14 February 1945.

-Efforts to prevent the blowing up of Ķegums HPP
+Efforts to prevent the explosion of the Ķegums HPP

-During the Second World War, when the armies retreated, a large part of the militarily and logistically important objects in Latvia were blown up, so that these resources would not remain with the current opponents.
-Such objects were also in the vicinity of Ķegums, where one of the most important objects is the Ķegums HPP, which, however, was not completely destroyed due to the efforts and efforts of its employees.
+During World War II, when the armies retreated, a large number of militarily and logistically important facilities in Latvia were blown up so that these resources would not be left for the enemy.
+Such facilities were also in the vicinity of Ķegums, where one of the most important facilities is the Ķegums HPP, which, thanks to the efforts and efforts of its employees, was not completely destroyed.

-Memories of a distant wartime flare up.
-For the older generation, it would remind them of their own experiences, perhaps bored of the young.
+Memories of the now distant royal era flashed through.
+For the older generation, it would remind them of their own experiences, while for the younger generation, it might bore them.

-Memories from the diary left abroad - service at Ķegums HPP
+Memories from a diary left behind - serving at the Ķegums HPP

-Actor Harry Liepins' memories of his service in the German army
+Actor Harijs Liepiņš's memories of his service in the German army

-Harijs Liepiņš, a later popular actor, was drafted into the German army and sent to Ķegums in the autumn of 1944.
+The later popular actor Harijs Liepiņš was drafted into the German army and sent to Ķegums in the fall of 1944.

 In June 1941, the successful attack of the German army had reached Liepaja, when Liepaja was attacked by the 291st Infantry Division of the German Armored Forces.
 When hostilities between Nazi Germany and the Soviet Union began in June 1941, the Liepaja garrison of the Soviet Army consisted of troops from the Liepaja naval base of the Navy and the Red Army.
 During these battles Major General N.Dedaev was mortally wounded